 Regina Becker's PhD project analyses the relation of spatial and social mobility by asking to what extent these intra-European migrants (EU movers) gain from their migration experience compared to their peers who did not migrate (EU stayers).
 Self-evaluation as 'winners' will be taken into account as well as objective criteria to measure their 'success'.

-Researcher: Katharina Bürkin
+Former researcher: Katharina Bürkin